Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 In Linux, open a terminal, and source the Vitis tools.

-From either the Windows Shell, or the Linux terminal, navigate to the sdk folder in your local copy of the PYNQ repository:
+From either the Windows Shell, or the Linux terminal, navigate to the Vitis folder in your local copy of the PYNQ repository:

 The following example shows how to run ``make`` in